jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/_index.md

-+++
+---
+heading: "Book 28"
+title: "The Origin of the French Civil Laws"
+linkTitle: "Book 28"
+weight: 20
+# "2021-09-30"
-title=  "The Origin of the French Civil Laws" data=  "2021-08-20" description=  "Book 28 of The Spirit of the Laws by Montesquieu Simplified" author= "Montesquieu" image=  "/covers/spirit.jpg"
+description: "Book 28 of The Spirit of the Laws by Montesquieu Simplified in 45 chapters"
-# heading=  Book 28, 45 chapters
-+++
+image: "/covers/spirit.jpg"
+---